 Let’s face it.
 Buying your first home is kind of a big deal.
 But before you start dreaming of ripping up carpets and picking out paint swatches, the first thing you need to consider is how you’re going to come up with the dreaded down payment (ie. the amount of hard cash you need to pay upfront when purchasing a house).
-While saving up such a hefty sum can seem like a daunting task, there are a plethora of things you can do to make the process more manageable.
+While saving for a down payment can seem like a daunting task, there are a plethora of things you can do to make the process more manageable.

 1. Set a Budget